 The ideal candidate will be a sleep or circadian scientist with an interest in mental health.
-They will have experience of running neuroimaging (fMRI) studies.
-The post-holder will work within the human interventions work-package (Leads: Prof Simon Kyle and Prof Catherine Harmer) and support the set-up and day-to-day running of a large clinical trial which will test the effect of sleep treatment on functional brain networks and emotion regulation.
-Principal duties include study-set-up, participant recruitment, conducting eligibility and outcome assessments, and supporting data analysis.
+They will have experience of running experimental sleep studies.
+The post-holder will support the set-up and day-to-day running of clinical trials designed to appraise efficacy and mechanisms of sleep interventions.
+Principal duties include participant recruitment, conducting eligibility and outcome assessments, and supporting data analysis.
 The role will provide opportunity for career and skills development.
 The post-holder will have dedicated time to undertake training (including spending time in different lab groups), develop their skills, and explore career progression, including opportunity to teach through the Oxford Online Programme in Sleep Medicine

-This post is fixed term until 31st January 2027 with the possibility of extension.
+This post is fixed term until 28th February 2027 with the possibility of extension.